greenboxal/doggohub/PROCESS.md

 The most important thing is making sure valid issues receive feedback from the development team.
 Therefore the priority is mentioning developers that can help on those issues.
-Please select someone with relevant experience from [GitLab core team][core-team].
+Please select someone with relevant experience from [DoggoHub core team][core-team].
 If there is nobody mentioned with that expertise look in the commit history for the affected files to find someone.
 Avoid mentioning the lead developer, this is the person that is least likely to give a timely response.
 If the involvement of the lead developer is needed the other